 1-1.
 CMS server is where the Failover configuration takes place.
 1-2.
 CMS continuously polls to check the hearbeats to monitor the statuses of all Active and Redundant servers.
 1-3.
-CMS backs up the configurations on active servers twice per day (8:00 am and 20:00 pm).
-Suggest to manually apply the configuration while the license of active servers change to prevent unexpected incident occurred before daily backup.
+CMS regularly backs up the configurations on Active servers.
 1-4.
 CMS assigns redundant server(s) to the takeover of a failed Active server.
 1-5.
 In a Redundant server configuration, the CMS is supposed to be up and running at all time.
 If the CMS server fails, the server failover and failback operation will not take place.
 It is therefore preferrable to configure a CMS redundant server, and install the CMS server at a high up-time environment, such as on a VMWare configuration.